 What Are the Polls Saying?

-There are numerous polls tracking the potential outcome of the 2025 Canadian election.
-Of course, take them with a grain of salt as things could change right up until people head to the polls on April 28.
+Numerous polls are tracking the potential outcome of the 2025 Canadian election.
+Of course, take them with a grain of salt, as things could change right up until people head to the polls on April 28.
 The election outcome betting odds in Canada won’t necessarily reflect what the actual outcome will be, as we saw in the United States.

 From Abacus Data (April 9):